-The terms and conditions for the NBN Atlas comprise:
+These terms and conditions apply to the NBN Atlas and all associated portals.

 Content that you access through the NBN Atlas website may also be subject to specific terms and conditions imposed by a Data Partner (Data Partner Terms).
 These Data Partner Terms may include certain licences to use the Content, such as Creative Commons licences.

 You/user – means you as a website user, Content/Data user, or Data Partner.

 Data Partner – means an individual or organisation that makes Content available on or via the Atlas website.

 Atlas website – means the website with the URL nbnatlas.org (or any URL replacing it or containing it within the URL including but not limited to spatial.nbnatlas.org) and associated web services, internet publishing tools, software, tools etc.

 Content – means contributions or content; includes, but is not limited to, multimedia such as videos, sound files, photos, other images, music; textual material such as reviews, annotations, comments, forum and blog postings, information; biodiversity related information such as species names, morphology, taxonomy, behaviour, habitat, annotations, occurrence/sighting data, geospatial/location data, records, metadata; databases, datasets.
 Content may also include or be referred to as Data as the context requires, or as set out in an NBN Atlas Data Partner Agreement, although Data is intended to be primarily the biodiversity related information outlined above.

 In order to submit or use Content on the NBN Atlas website or to utilise certain NBN Atlas services or software you may be required to register to establish an account/user profile with the NBN Atlas.

 When registering, a genuine email address must be provided.